 Club jersey from late 60s / early 70s

-The black stripes were judicialuly placed so track riders would recognise team mates in the racing position.
-Also pretty visible on the road.
+The black stripes were judiciously placed so track riders would recognise team mates in the racing position.
+It was also pretty visible on the road.

 Do you have any information on the memorabilia above?
 Have you or any family members got any club memorabilia from the Balham years?
 Email me at firstname.lastname@example.org or drop me a line in the comments box.
 I would love to hear from you.